fieldrndservices/libssh2lv/README.md

     $ cmake ..
     $ cmake --build .

-The dynamic library (.dylib) will be available in the `bin` folder within the build folder.
+The dynamic library (liblabssh2.dylib) will be available in the `bin` folder within the `build` folder.

 ### Linux